 The first Drug Court was formed in Miami-Dade County, Florida in 1989.
 A group of professionals decided that lasting change was needed in the lives of drug offenders and that Drug Court could be an answer to the programs.
 After the success of their drug court, states all across the nation began implementing drug courts in their own counties.

 The purpose of drug court is to stop the abuse of drugs and alcohol and related criminal activity and allow for a second chance to those charged with serious drug offenses.
 Almost every county in Georgia has their own drug court, or they are connected to a drug court in some manner.
 Drug court requires the participant to complete the requirements of the program in order to graduate.
 The program usually includes treatment, random drug screens, attendance of AA meetings and regular court appearances.

 Studies have shown that drug courts have been effective in reducing drug use in offenders in the future, reducing criminal recidivism, generating cost savings to the community, and contributing to the quality of life for those served by the Courts.
 It benefits the county in many ways, but one significant benefit is that drug court is cheaper than spending the money on inmates in prison.
-Participants are encouraged to take charge of their own recovery, and this responsibility is what has helped make Drug Court so successful.
+Participants are encouraged to take charge of their own recovery, and this responsibility is what has helped make Drug Court in Georgia so successful.

 Who can Participate in Drug Court?

 Non-violent felony drug defendants comprise most of the people accepted by the drug court team.
 The offender must be over 17 years old, and courts require that the offender is a resident of the county in which the Drug Court is located.
 In addition, offenders must voluntarily agree to participate in the Drug Treatment Court program.
 Drug court is intended for those who are addicted or are abusing drugs or alcohol and wish to change.
 If you have been charged in a different county than you live, your Georgia Drug Attorney can help negotiate a drug court transfer into the county you reside in.